marijnh/Eloquent-JavaScript/20_node.md

 {{index "Node.js", "global scope", "module loader"}}

-Beyond the few variables I mentioned, such as `console` and `process`, Node puts little functionality in the global scope.
+Beyond the few bindings I mentioned, such as `console` and `process`, Node puts little functionality in the global scope.
 If you want to access built-in functionality, you have to ask the module system for it.